bdking71/graph-apis/README.md

   - **npm install**
   - **gulp serve**

-> Include any additional steps as needed.

 ## Features

 Description of the extension that expands upon high-level summary above.

 This extension illustrates the following concepts:

-- Allows for displaying of multiple Outlook Calendars in SharePoint.
+- Allows for displaying of multiple Outlook Calendars
-- topic 2
-- topic 3

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.

-> Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.
+- Allows for displaying of multiple SharePoint Calendars

 ## References
 - [@pnp/spfx-property-control](https://pnp.github.io/sp-dev-fx-property-controls) - This repository provides developers with a set of reusable property pane controls that can be used in their SharePoint Framework (SPFx) solutions.